rahil627/willowolf/docs/index.md

 yo.

-this site contains a few wills of [rathewolf](https://rathewolf.com).
+welcome to willowolf (will-o'-wolf).

+this site is a digital space for my (rathewolf)(https://rathewolf.com) altruistic desires: my wills, manifested digitally.
+It’s also spirit animal representing a will. :)

 it's holds the sites of digital organizations 'n tools 'n other digital stuff i've organized/made for *the people*.